Skip to content

 Forget -->|"Delete vectors"| Qdrant

-The MemoryConsolidator class implements the four consolidation tasks.
+The MemoryConsolidator class implements the four core consolidation tasks plus an optional identity synthesis task.
 It depends on a graph store (FalkorDB) and optionally a vector store (Qdrant) for deletions during forgetting.

 Key Parameters: